 Plex does not have the streaming potential that Kodi does, and Sony developers expressly said they would not provide a facile way to run Kodi on their devices since this feature can potentially support piracy.
 We won’t recommend that you install Plex on your PS4.
 We will install Kodi, but a workaround is first needed before we can proceed.
 That’s right, we’ll actually show you a way to do this.
 Just brace yourself, because it’s not as easy as browsing the Google app store.

 Before we start installing Kodi on PS4, we recommend choosing a good VPN service.
 We all know what people use Kodi for and, as popular as it may be, the Kodi app does not have a native security protocol installed.

 For this reason, it is essential to make sure that neither your ISP nor anybody else can see what media you’re streaming from the Internet using the Kodi on your PS4.
-For that, we offer one of the best VPN services for Kodi in 2019.
+For that, we offer one of the best VPN services for Kodi.
 Most of them provide not only top-notch privacy but also unblock Netflix, BBC iPlayer, and similar platforms.

 As you probably have your PS4 connected to the internet via the router, make sure to pick a VPN that supports your router.
 TorGuard provides configuration tools for DD-WRT and Tomato routers, while others give instructions on setting it up.
 We recommend NordVPN because it’s the most-secure one from all Kodi-worthy competition.

 The only way to install Kodi on PS4